Drohiczyn

 Drohiczyn was one of major cities of the Grand Duchy of Lithuania, together with Trakai, Vilnius and Navahrudak.
 In the 15th century, most of town’s population was of Ruthenian heritage, with Polish, Jewish and Lithuanian minorities.
 In 1498, its position was officially recognized, when it was granted Magdeburg rights.

-During the reign of Sigismund I the Old, Drohiczyn was named capital and administrative seat of Podlasie Voivodeship, which was established in 1513.
+During the reign of Sigismund I the Old, Drohiczyn was named capital and administrative seat of Podlaskie Voivodeship, which was established in 1513.
 Local sejmiks took place here.
 At that time, the town experienced its golden age.
-In 1569 with the Union of Lublin, Drohiczyn was annexed to the Kingdom of Poland.
+In 1569, along with Podlachia, the town was returned to the Kingdom of Poland by the Privilege of restoration of Podlasie land to the Polish Crown.
 The town continued to prosper, despite a plague outbreak in 1624, which decimated the population.
 Furthermore, in the 1630s there were two fires, in which several houses burned.
 Since mid-1630s, the population of Drohiczyn began to decline.